 Communication Ports for SCCM Console Remote Connectivity

-I would recommend reading my previous post and download the List of SCCM Firewall Ports for more information.
+I recommend reading my previous post and downloading the List of SCCM Firewall Ports for more information.
 The following are the connectivity requirement for SCCM console remote connectivity.

 - SCCM console to SMS Provider

 |Remote Assistance (RDP and RTC)||—||3389|

 |Console — > Internet|